ibireme/yyjson/doc/API.md

 ---------------
-# Create JSON Document
+# Creating JSON Document
-`yyjson_mut_doc` and related APIs are used to build JSON documents. <br/>
+The `yyjson_mut_doc` and related APIs are used to build JSON documents. <br/>

-Notice that `yyjson_mut_doc` uses a **memory pool** to hold all strings and values; the pool can only be created, grown, or freed in its entirety.
-Thus `yyjson_mut_doc` is more suitable for write-once than mutation of an existing document.<br/>
+Please note that `yyjson_mut_doc` uses a **memory pool** to hold all strings and values.
+The pool can only be created, grown, or freed in its entirety.
+Therefore, `yyjson_mut_doc` is more suitable for write-once than mutation of an existing document.<br/>

-JSON objects and arrays are made up of linked lists, so each `yyjson_mut_val` can only be added to one object or array.
+JSON objects and arrays are composed of linked lists, so each `yyjson_mut_val` can only be added to one object or array.

 Sample code: